 A court appointed trustee conducts the sale of the assets and distributes the proceeds to creditors.
 Both individuals and businesses may file for bankruptcy under Chapter 7.
-Overview of this type of filing and what you do for/how you help clients in this area. (paragraph + bullets)

 A Chapter 11 bankruptcy is generally done by businesses such as a partnership or corporation.
 Its purpose is to reorganize the business under supervision.
 It allows the debtor to continue the business while following a payment plan agreed upon by the court.

 A Chapter 13 bankruptcy is generally relied upon by individuals with a regular income.
 It is used to make a payment plan to pay debts.
 It typically lasts between 3 to 5 years.

 Student Loans & Taxes